hgedia/blog.nil.foundation-hg/_posts/2021-12-01-database-management-system.md

 clusters), but about managing the data of different clusters (shards) of a single database as well.

+## Alright.
+You do have something which solves all the problems you've mentioned within the DBMS of yours, right?

+Exactly.

+1. **Query Language:** Query language we use is based on a Turing-complete interpreter and is designed as library-level language.
+Longs story short, this allows to implement an EDSL emulating SQL-alike language over some more general-purpose language (C++, JavaScript, Rust, you name it).
+Such approach makes it possible to employ all the advantages of a user-selected general-purpose language ecosystem (much larger usually, than any newborn project can offer) for data management along with SQL-alike language availability for more traditional (and formal) data management.
+This also means swappable query languages.
+2. **State Size**: Sub-clusterization.
+Fault-tolerant full-replica cluster with commit log built with authenticated data structure every member of which handles its state sharded with Raft is something
+   <span style='font-family:Menlo, Courier, monospace'>=nil;</span> DBMS does by default.
+3. **Data Availability:** Bitcoin and Ethereum families replication protocol adapters along with several own replication protocols implementations (DBMS-based fault-tolerant full-replica cluster, Raft) (with all of the available for sub-clusterization) are provided by default.
+More replication protocol adapters are coming.

+   Inter-database read/write queries are one more crucial component of data availability.
+Providing a user with `SELECT FROM BTC.TABLE1 WHERE ...
+AND FROM ETH.TABLE4 WHERE ...` along with `INSERT INTO BCH.TABLE2 (SELECT FROM SOL.TABLE1...`-alike queries is a cricual component.

+4. **Maintenance Costs:** Swappable storage engines do not allow databases, clusters of which use replication protocols requiring constant and rapid state traversals (e.g. Ethereum-alike protocols), to degrade with its replication and data management performance with using a special-purposed data storage engines, specific for the particular replication protocol.

 ### So, in case such approach solves so many problems, maybe it should've been taken from the very beggining?